northeastern-rc/rc-public-documentation/docs/source/projectmanagement/terminology.md

 ## User Types

-Users are split into four types.
+Users are split into five types.
 The user type determines the user's access level for a research project both on the filesystem and our project-management software.
-The four types in ascending order of access level:
+The five types in ascending order of access level:

 1. **Data-custodian**: the data-custodian is an email address that will receive information related to quotas and updates about the workspace;  access to the cluster is not a requirement (N.B. this is an optional user type to have for a group).
 1. **Guests**: guests of a research group are users that can read and execute within a project directory but not write.